arkouda.numpy.dtypes

 get_server_byteorder(→ str)

-Get the server's byteorder
+Get the server's byteorder.

 Whether a scalar is an arkouda supported boolean dtype.

-isSupportedDType(→ bool)
+is_supported_dtype(→ bool)

 Whether a scalar is an arkouda supported dtype.